Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Proof the minimum relative fidelity can be achieved by a pair of pure states with dimension

 where $\left|\rho_{1(2)}'\right>$ is a purification of $\rho_{1(2)}$.
 Note that, for pure states,

 We therefore know that, for any pair of states, there exists some purification that does not decrease (or increase) the fidelity between channel outputs.
 Starting from the input states $\sigma_1$ and $\sigma_2$, let us replace them with the purifications that maximise their overlap, $\left|\sigma_1'\right>$ and $\left|\sigma_2'\right>$.
 These new input states have the same input fidelity.
 Since tracing over modes can never decrease the fidelity between a pair of states, the new input states also achieve the same or a lower output fidelity.
 Thus, $\left|\sigma_1'\right>$ and $\left|\sigma_2'\right>$ obtain a relative fidelity that is lower than or equal to that obtained by $\sigma_1$ and $\sigma_2$.
 Consequently, pure input states obtain the minimum relative fidelity for given input fidelity.
+Note that the same proof was used in Ref.~\cite{chiribella_quantum_2019} to show that $F_{R,\mathrm{min}}(0)$ can be achieved using pure input states.

 Now suppose $\sigma_1$ is pure.
 Let us write

 where $S$ labels the system that passes through the channel and $I$ labels the idler modes (with unbounded dimension).
 There exists some unitary $U$, acting only on the idler modes, such that we obtain